We Built This City: Legacy

-However, the song began to be seen less favorably in later decades.
+The song began to be seen less favorably in later decades.
 In 2004, the magazine Blender ran a feature on "The 50 Worst Songs Ever", in conjunction with the VH1 Special The 50 Most Awesomely Bad Songs...Ever.
 To qualify, songs had to be well-known hits; the list also avoided novelty songs, and multiple songs by the same artist.
 "We Built This City" came in at #1.
 According to Blender editor Craig Marks, the choice was nearly unanimous among those who had been polled.
 Marks said of the song, "It purports to be anti-commercial but reeks of '80s corporate-rock commercialism.
 It's a real reflection of what practically killed rock music in the '80s."

-Asked about the listing, Mickey Thomas, one of the singers of Starship, said he was surprised at the ranking, but also "thrilled" because of the other high-profile groups on the list, saying, "I wish Blender had called us for a group shot.
+Richmond Times-Dispatch music critic Melissa Ruggieri found the placement of the song at the top of the Blender list "ridiculous...They chose the song that references Marconi, the father of the radio.
+The song that inserted a cool snippet of DJ chatter from the band's beloved San Francisco.
+The song that found Grace Slick enunciating the phrase 'corporation games' with nutty abandon.
+C'mon, Blender.
+Don't you realize that part of being cool is admitting to finding the value in catchy pop songs?"
+Les Garland, who provided the voice of the disc jockey in the song, called the whole Blender list "a joke" and said the placement of "We Built This City" was "like saying Coca-Cola is the worst drink ever."
+Asked about the listing, Starship singer Mickey Thomas said he was surprised at the ranking, but also "thrilled" because of the other high-profile groups on the list, saying, "I wish Blender had called us for a group shot.
 I'd love to have my picture taken with Stevie Wonder and Paul McCartney."
 (Wonder and McCartney were listed together at #10 for their 1982 duet "Ebony and Ivory".)
 Asked again about the listing in 2010, Thomas said: "From what I heard, they got so much flak about it that they sort of retracted their statements in a way about the song.
 And not only that, but Blenders folded, and we're still here."